|Nikon 10-pin remote terminal.|

-The advantage of these is, that they are very light and do not require an additional adapter cable.
-Their main disadvantage is that they cannot double for mapping and navigation, block the built-in flash (if available), occupy the external flash hot-shoe, and – usually – get their power from the camera.
+The advantage of these is that they are very light and do not require an additional adapter cable.
+Their main disadvantage is that they cannot double for mapping and navigation, occupy the external flash hot-shoe and, thus, block the built-in flash (if available), and – usually – get their power from the camera.

 The category of dedicated GPS is currently quite competitive, starting with Nikon, who launched their GP-1 a little over a year ago.

 However, with a price of $ 270 it is a good example of what Nikon can – or pretend to – charge their fans, since any other dedicated GPS costs almost half that.

 In addition, Nikon does not reveal details about the GPS chip used in their device, generating at least doubts about whether or not it is last generation.